By Harrison LaLone, Sports Information student assistant

 "We gained some confidence tonight that what we're doing in practice is paying off.
 We have two weeks until the conference indoor meet and our focus will continue to be about getting better every day." - Head Coach Matt Chovanec

-- Ingraham's time of 7.12 seconds in the 60-meter dash reset the school record that he had broken at the SVSU Holiday Classic on Dec.
-2.
+- Ingraham's time of 7.12 seconds in the 60-meter dash pushed him closer to the school record time, still sits second in school history.

 - Along with the seven victories, Alma claimed six runner-up and 13 third-place spots in the meet.